AwMan3703/modular-dialog-js/README.md

 ```

 Default options:
+- completeDialog - returns an `object` in which:
+  - the keys correspond to the ones in the `structure.inputs` field
-- completeDialog - returns an `HTMLCollection<HTMLInputElement>` containing the dialog inputs, so their value can be read
+  - the values hold the dialog's `HTMLInput` elements, so that their value can be read
 - abortDialog - returns `null`